disclaimer

 Persons convicted of a non-traffic misdemeanor may be able to apply immediately after completing the sentence, provided it is a first-time offense.
 However, the following offenses require waiting periods:

 To begin the expungement process, file a petition with the court having current jurisdiction on the case.
-Be sure to get information about the administrative procedures as they vary for each court.
-There are no expungement forms for Mississippi online; therefore, visit the local courthouse for further instructions.
+Be sure to get information about the administrative procedures, as they vary for each court.
+There are no expungement forms for Mississippi online; therefore, petitioners may need to visit the local courthouse for further instructions.
 Other general requirements include:

-• Get two affidavits from persons within the community that can confirm the applicant’s character and reputation.
+• Get two affidavits from persons within the community who can confirm the applicant’s character and reputation.

-• File the petition and supporting documents to the county’s court clerk where the trial took place.
-Send a written notice to a district attorney if it is a felony.
+• File the petition and supporting documents with the county’s court clerk where the trial took place.
+Send a written notice to the district attorney if it is a felony.

 • Pay $150 processing fee

 Courts may respond to the petition either by a judge’s decision or a court hearing.
-Most felonies usually go in for a court hearing.
+Most felonies usually go to a court hearing.

 Do Sealed Records Show Up During Criminal Background Checks In Mississippi?

-No. Sealed records are usually invisible doing criminal background checks in the state.
+No. Sealed records are usually invisible during criminal background checks in the state.
 However, they are visible to the district attorney and law enforcement agents when needed.

 Who Can See Sealed Records In Mississippi?